Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Results

 \section{Results}

 The results of the amplitude fit projected onto the five variables in the transversity basis are shown in Figs.~\ref{fig:aman_res_Bs} and \ref{fig:aman_res_Bd}, with the numerical values reported in Table~\ref{tab:aman_res}.
+Numerous projections into various slices of each transversity variable reveal no obvious source of mismodelling in the phase space.
 The corresponding correlation matrices can be found in Appendix~\ref{sec:app_correlations}, while other notable hadronic results are presented in Appendix~\ref{sec:app_hadronic}.
 The longitudinal polarisation fractions are measured to be

 where the first uncertainty is statistical and the second is systematic.
 Similar to previous analyses~\cite{LHCb-PAPER-2019-004,LHCb-PAPER-2017-048}, the longitudinal polarisation fraction $f_L$ for \decay{\Bs}{\Kstarz\Kstarzb} is found to be significantly lower than the corresponding value for \decay{\Bd}{\Kstarz\Kstarzb} decays.